AudreyChampeau/supermarket-optimization/README.md

 This script takes as input a series of transactions and provides sets of elements that frequently appear together.

 Input : file in which each line contains space-seperated integers Output : file in which each line contains a set size, its frequency in the input file and all its elements.
 All the numbers are separated by a comma and a space.
+Example :
+3, 4, 1, 5, 8
+a set containing 3 elements {1, 5, 8} that appear together in 4 different rows

 ### Launch ###
 Basic command to execute the script :